We can all agree that social media marketing is not for the faint-hearted.

 A couple of years ago, our worst nightmare was the unannounced algorithm updates.
 Today, we face a complete change in user behaviour, consumer habits, and a brand new generation of social media users and spenders with particular needs.

-This is why our 2022 social media trends report should become your go-to guide to facing all the challenges out there.
-One of which is making sure your clients are on-board with switching up their social media strategy.
+This is why our 2024 social media trends report should become your go-to guide to facing all the challenges out there.
+One of which is making sure your clients are on board with optimising their social media strategy.

 We know change can be tricky, so we supported all prominent social media marketing trends with precious data and research.